Classic Fishing Profession Guide

 - Strong Fishing Pole — increases skill by 5.
 Purchased from Fishing vendors.

 - Aquadynamic Fish Attractor — increase skill by 100.
-Purchased from Fishing vendors.
+Purchased from Fishing vendors or created by players with at least 150 Engineering.

 - Aquadynamic Fish Lens — increase skill by 50.
 Rewarded from the Alliance-only quest, Electropellers.